Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Combining Feature and Instance Attribution to Detect Artifacts;** Pouya Pezeshkpour et al
 - **Are We Modeling the Task or the Annotator?
 An Investigation of Annotator Bias in Natural Language Understanding Datasets;** Mor Geva et al
 - **Uninformative Input Features and Counterfactual Invariance: Two Perspectives on Spurious Correlations in Natural Language;** Jacob Eisenstein
-- **Avoiding infer- ence heuristics in few-shot prompt-based finetuning; (Prompt-based Learning Paradigm)** Prasetya Ajie Utama et al
+- **Avoiding inference heuristics in few-shot prompt-based finetuning; (Prompt-based Learning Paradigm)** Prasetya Ajie Utama et al
 - **On the Limitations of Dataset Balancing: The Lost Battle Against Spurious Correlations;** Roy Schwartz, Gabriel Stanovsky
 - **Are Prompt-based Models Clueless?** Pride Kavumba et al
 - **Avoiding Inference Heuristics in Few-shot Prompt-based Finetuning;** Prasetya Ajie Utama et al
 - **Partial-input baselines show that NLI models can ignore context, but they don’t;** Neha Srikanth, Rachel Rudinger

 ## Dataset and Benchmark
 - **Inoculation by Fine-Tuning: A Method for Analyzing Challenge Datasets;** Nelson F. Liu, Roy Schwartz, Noah A. Smith